themattmayfield/filemaker-webdirect-record/README.md

 First I will give the basic steps needed to go to a specific record from an HTML page, then I will give a couple of examples incase you are using a FORM.

 ## Prerequisites
-1. filemaker
+1. FileMaker Advanced 16,17, or 18
-2. html, js, css knowledge
+2. Basic knowledge on JavaScript, HTML, CSS
+3. Basic FileMaker knowledge

 ## Basic Steps
 1. In Filemaker go to Manage Scripts / Scripts Workspace and create a new script.